Broadband Breakfast on July 20, 2022 – Summer of Broadband: Indiana

 Panelists:

-- Rebecca Dilg, Go Utah Broadband Center Director
+- Rebecca Dilg, Director, Utah Broadband Center.

 - L. James Toledo, Program Manager, Utah Division of Indian Affairs